ssmit1986/BayesianInference/README.md

 * 28 Novermber 2018

 	* Add a new section to the example notebook that explains the goals of the package in broader terms.
 Also features an animated visualisation of the nested sampling algorithm.
 Check it out!
+	* Add example of classification using logistic regression